You are here

 Dependence

-• Taking more drug than intended
+• Taking greater dosages than prescribed

-• Continued drug use despite medical and social problems
+• Continued drug use despite medical and social problems due to drug use

 Included as part of the PRECAUTIONS section.

-Nasal Adverse Reactions And Limited Long-Term Information On Nasal Safety
+Nasal Adverse Reactions and Limited Long-Term Information on Nasal Safety

 Nasal adverse reactions, including nasopharyngitis, rhinorrhea, epistaxis, nasal discomfort and nasal scabbing, were reported in the clinical trial experience with Natesto.
-All nasal adverse reactions except one (a single case of upper respiratory infection) were reported as mild or moderate in severity; however, long-term clinical trial data on nasal safety is available in a limited number of subjects [see ADVERSE REACTIONS].
+All nasal adverse reactions except one (a single case of upper respiratory infection) were reported as mild or moderate in severity; however, long-term clinical trial data on nasal safety is available in a limited number of subjects [see Adverse Reactions (6.2)].
 Patients should be instructed to report any nasal symptoms or signs to their health care professional.
 In that circumstance, health care professionals should determine whether further evaluation (e.g., otorhinolaryngology consultation) or discontinuation of Natesto is appropriate.

-Use In Patients With Chronic Nasal Conditions And Alterations In Nasal Anatomy
+Use in Patients with Chronic Nasal Conditions and Alterations in Nasal Anatomy

 Due to lack of clinical data on the safety or efficacy, Natesto is not recommended for use in the following patients: